 Table 2: TEI encoded XML files information

+Our parser also correlated some of these extracted features with each other, in order to determine, for each line spoken, which characters were on stage to hear it.
+We assume that all characters on stage are able to hear all speech

-Our primary source of data is http://showcases.exist-db.org/exist/apps/Showcases/index.html, a digital library which contains xml format of original Shakespeare Plays in TEI encoding format.
-It contains all 37 Shakepeare Plays.
+Our primary source of data is http://showcases.exist-db.org/exist/apps/Showcases/index.html, a digital library which contains xml format of 37 plays Shakespeare’s plays in TEI encoding format.
 We downoaded the xml files and labeled each one with their genre.

-Our parser successfully and rapidly produces sophisticated social network graphs of marked up plays.
-We have used these networks as a supplement to close-reading Shakespeare’s oeuvre, and as a tool to explore complex relationships between Early Modern theatrical genres.

 3.2 Social Network Generator

 This module builds play graphs using the information generated by the play parser in the previous section.
-In order to generate files which can be used to create graphs for plays, we used gephi api to generate the gexf files.
+In order to generate files which can be used to create graphs for plays, we used gephi api to generate gexf files.
 Each gexf file will map character to a node and communication between characters as an edge.
 Each character will store as an attribute, total number of lines and words spoken in the play.
 After this mapping, each edge is weighted with the sum of total number of words spoken by the two characters in the shared scenes.
-These are respresnted as extracted features in Table 3.
+These are respresented as extracted features in Table 3.
 Once the basic structure is ready, using inbuilt functions of gephi api we calculated various metrics on the graph.
 Those are represented as network features in Table 3.

+Our social network generator successfully and rapidly produces sophisticated social network graphs of marked up plays.
+We have used these networks as a supplement to close-reading Shakespeare’s oeuvre, and as a tool to explore complex relationships between Early Modern theatrical genres.

 3.3 Feature Set